Bloggbild för: Ultimate Guide to Rosacea

 Here are tips on supplements that can support rosacea.
 But remember that supplements are a complement to a healthy diet.

-Good gut bacteria / probiotics.
+• Good gut bacteria / probiotics.
 Good strains are: Lactobacillus paracasei, Lactobacillus longum and Lactobacillus plantarum.
 Note that several probiotic strains can increase histamine production which can be a triggering factor for rosacea.
-Certain strains such as L. plantarum and L. longum can however help break down histamines.
-For possible SIBO and during antibiotic treatment, Saccharomyces boulardii or Spore Biotic is recommended until it is gone.
+Certain strains like L. plantarum and L. longum can however help break down histamines.
+In case of SIBO and during antibiotic treatment, Saccharomyces boulardii or Spore Biotic is recommended until it's gone.

 Liver support